vesoft-inc/nebula/docs/get-started.md

 nebula>
 ```

-If you have any questions or concerns about the deployment procedures, please do not hesitate to open an issue on git.
+If you have any questions or concerns about the deployment procedures, please do not hesitate to open an issue on GitHub.

 ### Step 3: Build Your Own Graph

 This section describes how to build a graph and run queries.
 The example is built on the graph below:

 ![Untitled Diagram (1)](https://user-images.githubusercontent.com/51590253/60649144-0774c980-9e74-11e9-86d6-bad1653e70ba.png)

-There are three kinds of tags(course, building and team) and two edge types (select and like).
+There are three kinds of tags (_course_, _building_ and _team_) and two edge types (_select_ and _like_).
 The graph schema is:
 ```json
 {
    "tags":{